 - Community kitchen with supplies available for checkout

-- Games, movies, pool equipment and cleaning supplies available for checkout
+- Games, movies, and cleaning supplies available for checkout

 - Keyless entry into building with Boxer Card